master-gamer360/manim-tests/README.md

-# you should probably do these things
+# you should probably watch these first

 [tutorial on installing manimce on windows](https://www.youtube.com/watch?v=ib-I3ayqFaw)